Julian Sayin sets completions mark and No. 1 Ohio State rolls past Grambling State 70-0

 The takeaway

-Ohio State: The Buckeyes had 203 yards of offense in last week's 14-7 win over then-No. 1 Texas.
-The Buckeyes had 208 yards through nine plays on Saturday.
+Ohio State: The Buckeyes, who had 203 yards of offense in last week's 14-7 win over then-No. 1 Texas, racked up 208 yards through nine plays on Saturday.

 Up next